hectormc-main/Fritter/ROUTES.md

+# Profile
+---

+### 'GET /api/profiles/:aliasId' - Get all freets by alias

+**Returns**

+- A success message
+- List of freets by alias

+**Returns**

+- Other alias does not exist

 # Musical Profiles
 ---

-### 'POST /api/music' - add playlist to your profile
+### 'POST /api/profiles/:aliasId/music' - add playlist to your profile
+does this need :aliasId?

 **Returns**